 Montage is an editing technique in filmmaking developed by Sergei Eisenstein during the era of silent film.
 The term, used by early Soviet directors as a synonym for creative editing, refers to placing various camera shots in sequence in such a way as to generate new associations in the mind of a viewer.
 The camera shots can be less-closely related than required for the continuity approach.
 In French the word “montage” applied to cinema simply denotes editing.

 Soviet montage theory

 Montage is the principal contribution of Soviet film theorists to global cinema, and brought formalism to filmmaking.
-Eisenstein described montage as a contrasting system to continuity editing.
-He argued that "Montage is conflict" (dialectical), where new ideas emerge from the collision of the montage sequence (synthesis), and where the new emerging ideas are not innate in any of the images used in the edited sequence.
+Eisenstein described montage as a system in contrast to continuity editing.
+He argued that “Montage is conflict” (dialectical), where new ideas may emerge from the collision of the montage sequence (synthesis), and where the new emerging ideas are not innate in any of the single images used in the edited sequence.
 His new concept illustrates Marxist dialectics.
 Films were produced to create symbolic meaning and focused on the masses rather than individuals for the most part.

 Eisenstein viewed art form as inherently political.
 To him the danger lay in claiming it’s neutral until a story or interpretation is attached.
 While prior theories of montage sought political mobilization, dramaturgy took montage beyond the cinema and implicated film form in a broader Marxist struggle.